AlexSim93/pull-request-analytics-action/README.md

 ## Configuration Parameters Overview

-Below is a table outlining the various configuration parameters available for **pr-full-report-action**.
+Below is a table outlining the various configuration parameters available for **pull-request-analytics-action**.
 These parameters allow you to customize the behavior of the action to fit your specific needs.
 Each parameter's name, description, requirement status, and default value (if applicable) are listed for your reference:

 | Parameter Name                   | Description                                                                                                  | Required | Default Value |
 | -------------------------------- | ------------------------------------------------------------------------------------------------------------ | -------- | ------------- |